 Social Sciences Lecture Series

-Howard Community College (HCC) hosts a series of virtual lectures showcasing professors from the Social Sciences and Teacher Education Division on Tuesdays at 6 p.m. during the months of February and March.
-Faculty will speak on their areas of expertise, covering such timely topics as American politics, sex and gender, culture, the Fourth Amendment, and de-escalation techniques in policing.
-Each lecture includes time for questions from participants.
+Howard Community College (HCC) hosted a series of virtual lectures showcasing professors from the Social Sciences and Teacher Education Division during the months of February and March.
+Faculty spoke on their areas of expertise, covering such timely topics as American politics, sex and gender, culture, the Fourth Amendment, and de-escalation techniques in policing.

-Free and open to the public, this series is sponsored by the Rotary Club of Columbia Patuxent.
-Participants are asked to RSVP by clicking the link below.
-Information about accessing the virtual lectures will be provided closer to the event date.
+Free and open to the public, this series was sponsored by the Rotary Club of Columbia Patuxent.

 Talk by Evelyn Del Rosario, assistant professor of criminal justice

 This talk delves into the Fourth Amendment of the U.S. Constitution.
 Learn the history of the Amendment, and its significance in protecting our privacy and limiting the power of the government.

 About Evelyn Del Rosario